ambanum/social-networks-graph-generator/explanation.md

 ### Edges

-List of links between Twitter accounts that mention the hashtag (accounts that retweet or quote the tweet of another account). tweet of another account).
+List of links between Twitter accounts that mention the hashtag (accounts that retweet or quote the tweet of another account).
 For each link between accounts we have the following information:
-- source`: name of the twitter account that retweeted or quoted another account
+- `source`: name of the twitter account that retweeted or quoted another account
 - `target`: the retweeted or quoted account
 - `size`: the size of the link, i.e. the number of quotes or RTs from 'source' to 'target
 - `label`: